New Study Implicates Healthcare Utilization Rates, More than Biology, in Colorectal Cancer Disparities

 Higher rates of colorectal cancer incidence and mortality experienced by African-Americans may be driven largely by differences in health care utilization, and less by biology, according to a new study led by researchers from the National Cancer Institute (NCI), part of the National Institutes of Health.

-Goers: In a study involving more than 60,000 people who were screened for colorectal cancer, researchers found that blacks and whites were equally likely to need follow-up after a screening, but blacks were less likely to actually receive it.
+In a study involving more than 60,000 people who were screened for colorectal cancer, researchers found that blacks and whites were equally likely to need a follow-up colonoscopy after a screening sigmoidoscopy, but blacks were less likely to actually receive the follow-up.